“Why can’t I get a second date?”. The top 9 real reasons why you’re not getting a second date (and what to do next).

 4. You Didn’t Speak Before The Date

-5. TMI – Too Much Information
+5. You’re Sharing Too Much Information

-You can respond with a simple statement like….”We tried to work it out, but in the end it wasn’t the right relationship for me, since then I’ve learned a lot and when I meet the right person, I’m ready to open up and share my life”.
+For example, you can respond with a simple statement like….”We tried to work it out, but in the end it wasn’t the right relationship for me, since then I’ve learned a lot and when I meet the right person, I’m ready to open up and share my life”.

-6. You Were’t Intriguing
+6. You Weren’t Intriguing